xinyuanli2000/FABCNN/README.md

 This script is to test the classification accuracy and confusion matrix.

-## This script is to split the dataset

 ## ExecuteFeedbackAttentionCNN_mul.py

+This script is improved by https://github.com/scajb/feedback-attention-cnn

 This script loads a feedback attention model from file, then executes it against a specified input image/image directory.